dnsimple/dnsimple-support/content/articles/webhooks.markdown

 ## Clearing suppression

 Sometimes a webhook delivery fails.
 This may be due to a temporary error or more permanent problem.
-If an endpoint cannot be reached the delivery is retried, but if it keeps failing the recipient will be marked as *Suppressed* and no more events will be sent.
+If an endpoint cannot be reached, the delivery is retried.
+If it keeps failing, the recipient will be marked as *Suppressed*, and no more events will be sent.

 When there are suppressed recipients, an alert message appears, and a red exclamation point next to a webhook indicates there's an issue and that the webhook is suppressed.

 ![Suppressed recipients](/files/webhooks-clear-suppression.png)

-Click on the <label>Clear Suppression</label> button to clear the suppresion allowing the recipient to rececive events again.
+Click on the <label>Clear Suppression</label> button to clear the suppresion and allow the recipient to rececive events again.